Abe Fortas: Private practice

 In 1946, after leaving government service, Fortas founded a law firm, Arnold & Fortas, with Thurman Arnold.
-Former Federal Communications Commission commissioner Paul A. Porter joined the firm in 1947, and after the appointment of Fortas to the Supreme Court, the firm was renamed Arnold & Porter.
-For many years, it has been one of Washington's most influential law firms, and today is among the largest law firms in the world.
+Former Federal Communications Commission commissioner Paul A. Porter joined the firm in 1947; in 1965, following the appointment of Fortas to the Supreme Court, the firm was renamed as Arnold & Porter.
+For many years, it has remained one of Washington's most influential law firms, and today is among the most profitable law firms in the world.

 In the 1948 United States Senate election in Texas, Lyndon Johnson ran for the Democratic nomination for one of the two seats in the U.S. Senate from Texas.
 Johnson won the Democratic primary by only 87 votes.
 His opponent, former Governor of Texas Coke R. Stevenson, persuaded a federal judge to issue an order taking Johnson's name off the general election ballot while the primary results were being contested.
 There were serious allegations of corruption in the voting process, including 200 votes for Johnson that had been cast in alphabetical order.
 Johnson asked Fortas for help, and Fortas persuaded Supreme Court Justice Hugo Black to overturn the ruling.
 Johnson then won the general election and became a U.S. Senator.

 During the Red Scare of the late 1940s and early 1950s, Fortas came to widespread notice as the defense attorney for Owen Lattimore.
 In 1950, Fortas often clashed with Senator Joseph McCarthy when representing Lattimore before the Tydings Committee, and also before the Senate Internal Security Subcommittee.

 Fortas initially opposed the creation of a presidential commission to investigate the assassination of President John F. Kennedy.
 When it became clear that multiple investigations were gearing up simultaneously at the city, state, and federal levels, Fortas changed his mind and advised Johnson to establish the Warren Commission.

 Durham v.
 United States

 Fortas was known in Washington circles to have a serious interest in psychiatry, still a controversial subject at the time.
 In 1953, this expertise led to his appointment to represent the indigent Monte W. Durham, whose insanity defense had been rejected at trial two years earlier, before a U.S. Court of Appeals.

-Durham's defense had been denied because the District Court had applied the M'Naghten Rules, requiring that the defense prove the accused did not know the difference between right and wrong for an insanity plea to be accepted.
+Durham's defense had been denied because the District Court had applied the M'Naghten rules, requiring that the defense prove the accused did not know the difference between right and wrong for an insanity plea to be accepted.
 Adopted by the British House of Lords in 1843, generations before the origins of modern psychiatry, this test was still in common use in American courts over a century later.

 The effect of this standard was to exclude psychiatric and psychological testimony almost entirely from the legal process.
 In a critical turning point for American criminal law, the Court of Appeals accepted Fortas's call to abandon the M'Naghten Rule and to allow for testimony and evidence regarding the defendant's mental state.